KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 ### [MMM-AfvalWijzer by gertperdZA](https://github.com/gertperdZA/MMM-AfvalWijzer)

-1. There is no `package.json`.
-We need this file to gather information about the module for the module list page.
-2. Typo: Found `<sup>2</sup>` in file `README.md`: Replace it with `²`.`.
+1. Typo: Found `<sup>2</sup>` in file `README.md`: Replace it with `²`.`.
-3. Outdated: Found `MichMich/MagicMirror` in file `README.md`: Replace it by `MagicMirrorOrg/MagicMirror`.
+2. Outdated: Found `MichMich/MagicMirror` in file `README.md`: Replace it by `MagicMirrorOrg/MagicMirror`.
-4. Recommendation: The README seems not to have an update instruction (the word 'update' is missing).
+3. Recommendation: The README seems not to have an update instruction (the word 'update' is missing).
 Please add one.
-5. Deprecated: Found `require("request")` in file `node_helper.js`: Replace it with built-in fetch.
+4. Deprecated: Found `require("request")` in file `node_helper.js`: Replace it with built-in fetch.
-6. Warning: No LICENSE file.
+5. Warning: No LICENSE file.
-7. Recommendation: No ESLint configuration was found.
+6. Recommendation: No ESLint configuration was found.
 ESLint is very helpful, it is worth using it even for small projects.

 ### [MMM-air-raid-monitor-ua by PavlenkoM](https://github.com/PavlenkoM/MMM-air-raid-monitor-ua)